awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-hive-existing-iam-role.md

    `hms-lambda-func-1.0-SNAPSHOT-withdep.jar`

-   In the next section, you use the AWS Lambda console to upload this file to your AWS account\.
+   In the next section, you use the AWS Lambda console to upload this file to your Amazon Web Services account\.

 ## Create and Configure the Lambda Function in the AWS Lambda Console<a name="connect-data-source-hive-existing-iam-role-aws-lambda-console"></a>